TIMOTHY

 Screen Survey Respondents" This research was presented at the May

-2004 American Association for Public Opinion Research Conference held in Phoenix,
+2004 American Association for Public Opinion Research Conference held in

-respondents.
-However, there is a concern that the decline option would provide
+there is a concern that the decline option would provide an easy out for

-an easy out for legitimate respondents.
-This research analyzes the effect
+legitimate respondents.
+This research analyzes the effect the decline option

-the decline option had on the response rate and survey responses.
+had on the response rate and survey responses.

 "Sampling nonrespondents, why, when,